Wuj94/PenalProc/Notes/NoPaybackTime.md

 1. Potenza region
 2. Wind turbine in Santeramo in Colle produce energy to be used in Northern Italy.
 Is it regulated? *H*o*w*?!

+## Communications

+1. 5G antennas are really dangerous - Due to their working frequencies, those waves are capable of exerting pressure strong enough to move toxic micro organisms into the air.
+In Santeramo in Colle (BA), the 5G antenna was stolen by the Albanian mafia (Rome).
+This point is really high in the province of Bari and the antenna can be used to infect the population in Bari, at need.
+2. The dipole system - It is to given back to Gioia del Colle airport.
+It is needed by the population and it has no use in the Northern part of the country.
+To find out why, read about the dipole.
+3. The telephone network - It is suspected that Northern Italians have gained access to networking and telephone infrastructure that are not meant to be used by them, after war agreements.